 And like his fellow Sprint Car drivers, he feels that such policies at racing’s highest level should carry over to dirt tracks.

 “I think every driver, every owner, everyone associated with these cars needs to be tested prior to the season,” Lasoski said.

 “If there is any suspicion through the year, he may [also] be tapped on the shoulder to be checked right now.
 With as fast as these cars go, it would take very little for someone to do something to hurt themselves or somebody else.”

-There is no reason why drug testing should not be implemented at all race tracks throughout the US these days!
+According to the Top-rated Oregon drug rehab, there is no reason why drug testing should not be implemented at all race tracks throughout the US these days!

 TIL NEXT TIME, I AM STILL WORKING ON MY REDNECK!